jessecomeau87/Boot/README.md

 - A Digital Circuit is Binary.

 - It's measured in bits.

+- A single wire can carry 1 bit.

+- 1 bit is roughly around 06V.

 - There are two types of Digital Circuits: Combinational, Sequential.